digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 the cabin fuse box has 11 individual electrical plugs that comprise it's wiring, and as such the wiring has been divided as below per plug.

-> all diagrams assume that you are facing either the front or the back of the cabin fuse panel, with the relays at the top.
+> All diagrams assume that you are facing either the front or the back of the cabin fuse panel, with the relays at the top.
 {: .block-note}

 ![Cabin Fuse Panel - Front](./fuse-panel-front.jpg)